rexagod/cpv/README.md

     	Output cardinality of all extracted metrics to a file.
   -profile string
     	Collection profile that the command is being run for.
+  -quiet
+    	Suppress all output, and use $EDITOR for generated manifests.
   -rule-file string
     	Path to a valid rule file to extract metrics from, for eg., https://github.com/prometheus/prometheus/blob/v0.45.0/model/rulefmt/testdata/test.yaml.
 Requires -profile flag to be set.
   -status
-    	Report collection profiles implementation status. -profile may be empty to report status for all profiles.
+    	Report collection profiles' implementation status. -profile may be empty to report status for all profiles.
   -target-selectors string
     	Target selectors used to extract metrics, for eg., https://github.com/prometheus/client_golang/blob/644c80d1360fb1409a3fe8dfc5bad4228f282f3b/api/prometheus/v1/api_test.go#L1007.
 Requires -profile flag to be set.
   -validate